 Dear Student:

 Over the years the department has developed strategies for selecting appropriate courses for students with varying backgrounds.
 Whatever your math background, we will place you in a course suitable for you.
-If you have never taken any computing courses, you can start in CSC121 -- this will help you see which area of computing is most interesting to you.
+If you have never taken any computing courses, you can start in CSC 121 — this will help you see which area of computing is most interesting to you.
 If you took computing courses in high school or in another college, you can transfer them to SUNY Plattsburgh and move immediately to our intermediate or high level courses.
 If you gained computer related experience on your own or on a job, we will let you learn new topics without sitting in a course whose material you have already mastered.

 While the main computer lab at the college uses Windows, our department's labs use Linux/UNIX.
-If you are not familiar with Linux, a 1-credit CSC119 will get you started.
-This course takes only five weeks and can be taken concurrently with other courses in which students need to work in a Linux environment.
-Although all the work can be done in our computer labs, you may prefer to work at home -- in such a case any computer (Windows, Linux or Mac OS X) will allow you to do this (but tablets are not suitable for programming).
+If you are not familiar with Linux, a 1-credit CSC 119 will get you started.
+This course can be taken concurrently with other courses in which students need to work in a Linux environment.
+Although all the work can be done in our computer labs, you may prefer to work at home — in such a case any computer (Windows, macOS or Linux) will allow you to do this (but iOS and Android tablets are not suitable for programming).
 We will recommend additional free software to install.
 The college provides recommendations for computer options, a computer service plan, free anti-virus software, on-line guides to using multimedia software, etc.

 Best wishes,